virajparmaj/Profit-Stabilization-Predictive-Risk-Retention/interview_eda.md

 - **precision**: of the people predicted low risk, how many are actually low risk
 - **recall**: of all truly low-risk people, how many the model finds
 - **F1**: a balance between precision and recall
-- **Brier score**: how close predicted probabilities are to actual outcomes
+- **Brier score**: how close predicted probabilities are to actual outcomes,average squared error of the predicted probabilities:

+A model can have high AUC but bad Brier: it ranks people correctly but its probabilities are overconfident/underconfident.

+A model can have decent Brier but mediocre AUC: probabilities are “reasonable on average,” but it doesn’t separate individuals well.

 I also ran **300 bootstrap resamples** on the holdout predictions to measure stability.

 **Overfitting** means a model memorizes the training data instead of learning patterns that generalize.

-### Why This
-This mattered because in an insurance segmentation problem, I care about two things:

-1. ranking quality
-2. stability of the predicted segment

-The train-test split gave me a clean holdout estimate.
-The bootstrap analysis told me whether that result was stable or just lucky.

-That combination was more aligned with the business question than focusing only on one lucky holdout score.

 ### Why Not
-I did **not** prioritize a full cross-validation sweep or an exhaustive hyperparameter search, because the project’s main question was about **minimum stable structure**, not squeezing out the last fraction of AUC.
+I did **not** prioritize a full cross-validation sweep or an exhaustive hyperparameter search, because the project’s main question was about **stable structure**, not squeezing out the last fraction of AUC.

 I also did **not** optimize around accuracy alone.
 In an imbalanced classification problem, accuracy can look good even when the model is ignoring the positive class.

----
+“Because 70% of people are not low risk, a model can hit ~70% accuracy by predicting the majority class and still fail completely at finding low-risk members.
+That’s why I focused on AUC, precision/recall, and probability calibration instead of accuracy alone.”

 ## 10. Key Insights From EDA

-### What
-The most important findings were about:

-- the shape of the cost distribution
-- the role of acute utilization
-- the importance of chronic and functional burden
-- and the fact that behavior alone was not enough

 ### How
 The evidence came from both EDA and block-wise modeling.

 From EDA:

-- total spend was heavily right-skewed
 - one ER visit sharply increased median spend
 - low-risk members had better mental-health profiles
 - low-risk members had much lower limitation burden